rlaphoenix/pvsfunc/README.md

 It all still requires a lot more testing, but it looks like it could be a really nice method!
 Especially now that I've learned Disney has also been working on it around the same tim, back in 2020 :P

-## Installation

-1. Install VapourSynth first! (this is different to the pypi/pip `vapoursynth` package!)
-2. `pip install pvsfunc`
-3. Make sure you have the dependencies listed below installed for the file codec you will be working with.
-4. It's as simple as that!

-* * *

-## Building

-Building from source requires [Poetry](https://python-poetry.org).
-Simply do `poetry install` or `poetry build`.

-* * *

-## License

-This project is released under the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3) license.
-Please read and agree to the license before use, it can be found in the [LICENSE](LICENSE) file.

 * * *